ptstream/QtUPnP/README.md

   - Linux "qt-opensource-linux-x64-5.8.0.run" installer download from https://download.qt.io/official_releases/qt/5.8/5.8.0/.
     A 64 bits is built.
 It has been tested on Kubuntu under VirtualBox and Ubuntu native.
     The actual pro file creates a static library.

+  - MacOS Several users have built QtUPnP from the actual source code.

+  - Raspbian QtUPnP can be built using QT5.7 available in standard packages.
+    To build QtUPnP install QT5.7 and QtCreator on your Raspberry PI3.
+	  * sudo apt-get install qt5-default
+      * sudo apt-get install qtcreator
+	For me it worked but another solution is possible.
+	  * sudo apt-get update
+      * sudo apt-get upgrade
+      * sudo apt-get install qtcreator gcc qtbase5-dev It has been tested under Raspbian Stretch with desktop on a Raspberry PI3.

 The framework use only QT API, no other system dependent API.